piotr-szuberski/contrail-windows-docs/doc/Quick_start/connection_scenarios.md

         first step).

 * On both Windows VMs:
-    1. Verify if Agent service is running:
+    1. Verify if services are running:

-            Get-Service ContrailAgent
+            Get-Service Contrail*

-        State should be Running
+        State of each should be Running

     1. Verify if VMSwitch Extension is running and enabled: